chelseatalexandre/web102_prework/README.md

 Submitted by: Chelsea Alexandre

-Sea Monster Crowdfunding is a company that helps tabletop game creators raise money for their projects through crowdfunding campaigns.
-This website displays information about the games, funding progress, and campaign statistics.
-Currently, there are X games that remain unfunded and have not yet reached their crowdfunding goals.
+Sea Monster Crowdfunding is a crowdfunding platform that helps tabletop game creators raise money for their projects.
+This website displays information about active game campaigns, including funding progress, contributions, and campaign statistics.
+Currently, there are [INSERT NUMBER] games that remain unfunded and have not yet reached their funding goals.

 Time spent: 15 hours spent in total